 Though seven-string acoustic guitars actually date as far back as the early 19th century, the first mass-produced electric version arrived in 1990 courtesy of Japanese guitar giant, Ibanez.
 Developed with shred legend Steve Vai, the Universe model would inspire a whole new generation of players.

-There was a time when 7-string guitars were few and far between in overall production, but thankfully things have changed.
-Originators and pioneers Ibanez have always been at the forefront of this style, but there are also worthy considerations from the likes of Jackson, Schecter and even PRS – all of which and more are covered in our guide to the best 7-string guitars.
+There was a time when 7-string guitars were few and far between, but thankfully things have changed.
+While the originators, Ibanez, have always been at the forefront of this style, there are also worthy considerations from the likes of Jackson, Schecter, and even PRS – all of which and more are covered in our guide to the best 7-string guitars.